“Don’t bunt. Aim out of the ballpark. Aim for the company of immortals.” ― David Ogilvy

 Why lead a quiet and empty life?

-Why survive and call it life?
+Why survive and call it living?

 You only have this one chance to do all that you’ll ever do.